Attano/l4d2-tourney-rules/rules_EQLeague.md

 Teams may register by signing up [here.]()

 #####3.2 Double registration
 Competitors may be registered for only one team in the tournament.
-A competitor who drops from a roster must explain to the tournamnt directors why they have left the team and wish to play for a different one.
+A competitor who drops from a roster must explain to the tournament directors why they have left the team and wish to play for a different one.
 The player must gain admin approval and be aiming for a team with less than the maximum limit of 6 players, before being cleared to join a new team.

 ##Section 4: Servers
 Game servers will be selected according to the following criteria:

 #####4.1 Hosting
-Servers must be chosen where any duty tournament director has access to spectate matches.
+Servers must be chosen where any tournament director is able to connect to spectate matches - servers where any of the tournament directors have zero access will not be permitted.

 #####4.2 Configuration
 The server will have an up-to-date and working installation of the EQ 3.0c configuration and plugins.
+Failure to use the wrong version of the configuration could render the result of a match null and void.

 #####4.3 Web-cast support
 Servers will have enough slots for a minimum of one cameraman, one caster, a cup admin and/or